MichTronics/JS8Call-Bot/README.md

 #### Installation instructions Windows

+Download latest release and extract it with winzip,winrar,7zip in a folder you have created.
+Change the config.ini file more info below.
+Run the JS8Call-Bot.exe in the JS8Call-Bot map that was created with extracting.

 ###### More detailed info follow soon.

 #### Installation instructions Linux

 ###### More detailed info follow soon.

 #### Config JS8Call-Bot